oKermorgant/map_simulator/README.md

 If a Gazebo laser plugin is found, the laser scans will be published with the same specifications.

-If a robot is spawned twice in the same workspace, the previous one will be removed.
+If a robot is spawned twice, only the pose will be reset.
+If any other parameter should be changed, remove it and re-spawn it with the new configuration.

 ## Unspawning robots